lyttonliao/NetflixClone/README.md

 ![alt text](https://github.com/lyttonliao/NetflixClone/blob/master/app/assets/images/movieindexitem.png) -->

 Every single movie has a dropdown menu that provides a description of the movies.
 Through this dropdown menu, you can also play or add the movie to your playlist.
+If you hover over movies in the same row, the dropdown information will change to the hovered movie.

 ![alt text](https://github.com/lyttonliao/NetflixClone/blob/master/app/assets/images/Dropdown.png)